MicrosoftDocs/Devices-docs/surface-hub/install-apps-on-surface-hub.md

 3. Navigate to **Surface Hub** > **Apps & features**.
 4. Select **Open Store** and search for the app you're looking for.

-## Use WinGet for efficient app management
+## Download app packages via WinGet

 With the retirement of the Microsoft Store for Business, organizations need a robust alternative for managing and deploying applications across multiple Surface Hub devices.
-WinGet, Microsoft's command-line package manager, fills this gap by offering IT professionals a powerful and flexible tool for discovering, downloading, and installing applications.
+WinGet, Microsoft's command-line package manager, fills this gap by offering IT pros a powerful and flexible tool for discovering, downloading, and installing applications.
 This transition to WinGet ensures that organizations can maintain control over their app deployment processes while benefiting from improved automation and consistency across devices.
 By adopting WinGet, you can streamline application management and ensure a smooth transition away from the now-deprecated Store for Business.

 ### Install WinGet